-Welcome to the Happy Valley Website!
+Welcome to the NEW!
+Happy Valley Website!

 One of Cheshire’s Market Towns, Bollington never stands still, with a constant stream of artistic and volunteer endeavour from the Bollington Brass Band, the Festival Choir, Bollington Light Opera Group (BLOG), the Festival Players and so many other gifted groups.

 The Discovery Centre can be found at Clarence Mill.
-Run by the Civic Society, it continues to be very popular with those wishing to discover more about the town and its history and view their amazing collection of historic pictures.
+Run by Bollington Civic Society, it continues to be very popular with those wishing to discover more about the town and its history and view their amazing collection of historic pictures.
 Canalside The Thread Radio on 102.8fm has firmly established its popularity throughout the east Cheshire area.
 A wide range of sporting activity and achievement compliments all this fun.

-For details of What’s On check your copy of Bollington Live!, look at the Arts Centre pages or call the Information centre (01625−576311).
+For details of What’s On check your copy of Bollington Live!, look at Bollington Arts Centre pages or call the Information centre (01625−576311).
 A monthly What’s On leaflet is available at the Town Hall and also available online here.

 The small town of Bollington is located about three miles north of Macclesfield, 18 miles south east of Manchester, in north east Cheshire, in the north west of England – find us on the map.
 It nestles in the western most foothills of the Pennine range of hills above the Cheshire plain, adjacent to the Peak District National Park; the boundary just enters the parish.

 It is a town borne of its rural origins with the industrialisation of the area beginning in the mid 18th century and rapidly developing in the 19th when several large cotton mills were built, coal mines were opened and stone quarried.
-The opening of the Macclesfield Canal in 1831 provided important industrial development incentive as did the railway that followed in the 1860’s.
+The opening of the Macclesfield Canal in 1831 provided important industrial development incentive as did the railway that followed in the late 1860’s.
 In modern times the mills have been replaced by, usually, smaller businesses although there remain two large paper coating mills, our biggest industry today.

 Tourism is increasingly important, the town providing an easy base for those interested in walking the hills (we hold an annual Walking Festival in late September), walking or boating the canal or walking or riding (bikes and horses) on the converted railway track, now known as the Middlewood Way.